tarekmorsi/Searching-in-Images/README.md

 ## Installation

-Download the project and open it on Xcode.
+Download the project and open it with Xcode.

 ## Usage

-Build & Run the project on Xcode once open.
+Build & Run the project with Xcode once open.